crunchmasterdeluxe/quizlette/README.md

 # quizlette
-A fun adaptation of Quizlette in Django
+A fun adaptation of Quizlet in Django (renamed Quizzlette for CopyRight reasons)

 ## Startup Instructions
 These instructions assume that you have python3 running on your OS.